 - Can have legal implications

-Note: Besides Ashley, Andrew Arsen and Casey, there was a food blogger on the call but I didn't get her name or blog and it's not under the "Meet the Experts" section so wasn't able to link to her.
+Note: Besides Ashley, Andrew Arsen and Casey, there was a blogger on the call but I didn't get her name or blog and it's not under the "Meet the Experts" section so wasn't able to link to her.

 It's when you're writing your post for Google and not your readers.
 There are some things to look out for which I've mentioned below